May Bukas Pa (2009 TV series)

 May Bukas Pa (lit.
 'There's Still Tomorrow') is a Philippine television drama broadcast by ABS-CBN.
 Directed by Jerome C. Pobocan, Jojo A. Saguin, and Erick C. Salud, it stars Zaijian Jaranilla, Albert Martinez, Dina Bonnevie, Tonton Gutierrez, Maja Salvador, Rayver Cruz, Dominic Ochoa, Desiree del Valle, Precious Lara Quigaman, Lito Pimentel, and Jaime Fabregas.

-The series aired on the network's Primetime Bida line up and worldwide on TFC from February 2, 2009 to February 5, 2010, replacing Precious Time and Eva Fonda and was replaced by Agua Bendita, and on ABS-CBN's sister channel Jeepney TV from March 11 to December 5, 2013.
-It had four specials and one film in relation to the series.
+The series aired on the network's Primetime Bida line up and worldwide on TFC from February 2, 2009, to February 5, 2010, replacing Precious Time and Eva Fonda and was replaced by Agua Bendita.